MicrosoftDocs/learn/learn-pr/quantum/intro-to-azure-quantum/includes/3-what-is-azure-quantum.md

 In Azure Quantum, you can find various quantum hardware providers to help you get ready for the future of scaled quantum machines.
 Unlike other solutions, you're not siloed to a single hardware technology, and you benefit from a full stack approach protecting your long-term investments.

-- **IonQ:** IonQ has trapped-ion gate-based quantum computers.
-They are universal and dynamically reconfigurable in software, providing up to 11 qubits to use in IonQ Harmony QPU and up to 23 qubits to use in IonQ Aria QPU.
-All qubits are fully connected, meaning you can run a two-qubit gate between any pair.
-The implementation of quantum gate operations is done by manipulating Ytterbium ions with laser pulses.
-IonQ also provides a GPU-accelerated quantum simulator supporting up to 29 qubits, using the same set of gates IonQ provides on its quantum hardware.
+- **IonQ:** Dynamically reconfigurable trapped-ion quantum computers for up to 11 fully connected qubits, that lets you run a two-qubit gate between any pair.
-- **Quantinuum:** Quantinuum has trapped-ion quantum computers with high-fidelity, fully connected qubits, and qubit reuse.
-Quantum operations are laser-based gates with low error rates, and have the ability to perform mid-circuit measurements.
-Both the System Model H1 and H2 generations of hardware use a Quantum Charge-Coupled Device (QCCD) architecture.
-Quantinuum also provides emulation tools, the System Model H1 and H2 Emulators, which contain detailed physical models and noise models of the actual quantum hardware.
+- **Quantinuum:** Trapped-ion systems with high-fidelity, fully connected qubits, low error rates, qubit reuse, and the ability to perform mid-circuit measurements.
-- **Rigetti:** Rigetti has superconducting quantum processors, which are universal, gate-model machines based on tunable qubits.
-Their latest Aspen-M family processor is based on proprietary scalable multi-chip technology.
-System features and device characteristics include enhanced readout capabilities, a speedup in quantum processing times, fast gate times for multiple entangling gate families, rapid sampling via active register reset, and parametric control.
+- **Rigetti:** Gate-based superconducting processors based on tunable qubits.
+Their latest Aspen-M family processor is based on proprietary scalable multi-chip technology, enabling low latency and parallel execution.

 ### Free Azure Quantum Credits